-The Company has received two confirmations (the "Confirmation") from Mr. Chen Xin and Ms. Liu Jinlan (the "Covenantors") signed by each of them in March 2021 respectively confirming that for the period from 1 January 2020 to 31 December 2020 and up to the date of signing the Confirmation by the relevant Covenantor, each of them has fully complied with the non-competition deed executed by the Covenantors in favour of the Group on 27 May 2008 (the "Non-Competition Deed") and, in particular, they and their respective close associates have not, directly or indirectly, carried on or been engaged or interested in any business which is or may be in competition with the core business of the Group, i.e. acting as a media advertising operator, including the purchasing of advertisement time, advertisement production, acting as an agent of advertisement time and other advertising related service, and any other new business which is from time to time carried on or engaged or interested in by the Group.
+The Company has received two confirmations (the "Confirmation(s)") from Mr. Chen Xin and Ms. Liu Jinlan (the "Covenantors") signed by each of them in March 2022 respectively confirming that for the period from 1 January 2021 to 31 December 2021 and up to the date of signing the Confirmations by the relevant Covenantors, each of them has fully complied with the non-competition deed executed by the Covenantors in favour of the Group on 27 May 2008 (the "Non-Competition Deed") and, in particular, other than holding interest in the shares of any member of the Group (including entities which equity interests and assets are controlled by the Group by virtue of variable interest entity ("VIE") structure), they and their respective close associates have not, directly or indirectly, carried on or been engaged or interested in any business which is or may be in competition with the core business of the Group, i.e. acting as a media advertising operator, including the purchasing of advertisement time, advertisement production, acting as an agent of advertisement time and other advertising related service, and any other new business which is from time to time carried on or engaged or interested in by the Group.

-The Independent Non-executive Directors of the Company have reviewed the Confirmation and all of them are satisfied that the Non-Competition Deed has been complied with during the year under review.
+The Independent Non-executive Directors of the Company have reviewed the Confirmations and all of them are satisfied that the Non-Competition Deed has been complied with during the year under review.